 If you are a college student concerned about alcohol abuse, take action before addiction develops and impacts your academic experience.

 At Gratitude Lodge, we provide structured treatment programs for alcohol use disorder.
-We have three luxury rehab centers located in San Diego, Long Beach, and Newport Beach.
+We have three luxury rehab centers located in Southern California and multiple rehabs in Orange County.
 For many people, a supervised medical detox followed by a 30-day residential rehab programs offers the smoothest route to recovery.
 Contact us right here for more information about our inpatient programs.

 If you have a less severe alcohol addiction, you could engage with our IOP (intensive outpatient program).
 This is a more flexible and affordable pathway to sobriety and usually covered by health insurance.
 Check your insurance coverage here.

 Regardless of the treatment intensity that best suits your circumstances, you will have access to the same services, including:

 - Family therapy

 - Holistic therapy